 - The DJ had lights that shined into our eyes.

 - We didn’t really like the DJ.

-Some of these can be covered by email, but most topics are better covered face to face, usually before a booking it taken.
+Some of these can be covered by email, but most topics are better-covered face to face, usually before a booking is taken.

 For the above reasons, I recommend scheduling a meeting with me before they consider booking.

-Meet up in a Coffee shop or a quiet bar and you’ll get a free drink 🙂
+Meet up in a Coffee shop or a quiet bar and you’ll get a free drink and cookie 🙂